Data collection and evidence building to support education in emergencies

 - Part 2 draws more specifically on methodologies for understanding “what works”, and therefore provides advice on “what did not work”.
 It highlights how complementary approaches are key to the design of effective, rigorous, participative and inclusive research frameworks.

 - Part 3 provides a panorama of promising practices for data and evidence.
 Contributions from practitioners directly involved in the field give examples of effective education interventions while also raising concerns about the numerous challenges that they face in situations of forced displacement.

 - Part 4 digs into how data building and evidence tend to overlook critical EiE issues, especially when it concerns populations already marginalized before the emergency.
 Authors make the call for a greater anticipation of this issue, to reduce disparities in data building and evidence that could potentially harm the most vulnerable.

 - Finally, part 5 offers a reflection on ethics and quality research in EiE fields.
 Authors share their experiences conducting research in the EiE field and the challenges that they confronted; they conclude with strong advice for future stakeholders regarding data and evidence building in the EiE field.

 Overall, this issue provides contributions that further exemplify the call for more and better data in EiE, with specific programmatic actions to be taken by institutions as well as policy planning and implementation that needs to be undertaken by governments.

 This issue has been edited by Mary Mendenhall, Associate Professor of Practice, Teachers College, Columbia University, New York, USA and benefitted from the advice and support of the INEE Language Communities.

-NSI 02 is currently available in English; upcoming issues in Arabic, French, Mandarin Chinese, Spanish and Russians are currently in the works.
+NSI 02 is currently available in English; with contextualizations available in Arabic, French, Mandarin Chinese, Spanish and Russian.